Tips to Avoid Common Estate Planning Mistakes

 Whether your estate plan is simple or complex, there are many details, which are often overlooked, that can undermine your plan’s effectiveness.
 Are you aware of these common estate planning mistakes?

 - Titling property jointly with your children as a substitute for a will.
+When property is owned jointly, it is subject to each owner's creditors, which means if an unexpected event (such as a car accident or a divorce occurs) the joint property would be subject to those claims.
 Unlike a will, a transfer of an interest in your property is irrevocable, which may prevent you from changing the disposition if circumstances change before your death.
 Also, titling your personal residence jointly can result in partial loss of the capital gain exclusion if the property is sold before your death.

 - Failing to plan for the possibility of children getting divorced or having problems with creditors.
 Parents may regret having made outright gifts to their children if they subsequently divorce and an ex-son- or daughter-in-law is awarded an interest in the gifted property by a court.
 Or, in another situation, gifted property may be taken pursuant to a legal judgment against the child.
 Such problems can be minimized through proper use of trusts or a business entity, such as a limited liability company.